angel-chandro/reference/README.md

 To run the Trace_Particles executable:  mpirun -np 8(number of Gadget4 output files) ./path/to/build/trace_particles parameter_file

 All these executables can be run through the Slurm queueing system.
 One example is given here:
-- submit_mpi_UNITsim+CT.sh: code to finally run the whole UNIT simulation parallelized with 3 nodes communication.
+- submit_mpi_UNITsim+CT.sh: code to finally run the whole UNIT simulation parallelized with 3 nodes communication (sbatch submit_mpi_UNITsim+CT.sh).
 In this case you only run Build_Trees and through different nodes. mpirun -npernode 42 ./path/to/build/build_trees parameter_file

 Parameter files:
-- UNITsim+CT.txt: parameter file for the whole UNIT simulation with ConsistentTrees merger trees.
+- UNITsim+CT.txt and UNITsim+CT.cfg: parameter files for the whole UNIT simulation with ConsistentTrees merger trees.
 In this case you only run Build_Trees.
 Data generated in /data8/vgonzalez/SAMs/trees/
 - G4_HDF5_HBT_multiple+D.txt: parameter file to run over Gadget4 data generating own Dhalo merger trees.
 In this case you run first Find_Descendants, then Build_Trees and optionally Trace_Particles.
 - G4_HDF5_HBT_multiple+S.txt: parameter file to run over Gadget4 data generating own Dhalo merger trees.
 In this case you only run Build_Trees and optionally Trace_Particles.